misery/DockerAusweisApp/README.rst

 If you are not familiar with Docker.
-You can add ``-d`` to ``docker run`` to detach from terminal and avoid logging of AusweisApp2.
+You can add ``-d`` to ``docker run`` to detach from terminal and avoid logging of AusweisApp.
 After you created a container and stopped it you can start it with ``docker start ausweisapp`` if you used the provided name.